hpc2n/check_snmp_state/README.md

 See the help as shown by `./check_snmp_state -h` for the complete set of arguments.

+To debug issues, it's recommended to run manually using the `-vv` option to enable verbose/debug output.

 ## Examples

 ### Check memory device health on a Lenovo XClarity equipped server